iRaYzEn/snippetbox/README.md

+I am trying to learn backend using this book

 # A. Edwards - Let’s Go.
 Learn to build professional web applications with Go

-i am trying to learn backend using this book and GO